Connect with us!

 It may sound like a silly thing to regulate, right?
 We have three very distinct reasons for eliminating the use of clotheslines on our campground.

-1. We do not allow anything to be posted on or tied to any tree on our property.
-You will see some "pre-existing conditions" on the campground, (signs, decorations etc.) nailed to the trees.
+1. Nothing is to be attached to or posted on any of the trees on our property.
+You will see some “pre-existing conditions” on the campground (signs, decorations, etc.) nailed to the trees.
 Removing these signs and decorations now would leave a hole in the tree and lead to tree damage or death.
-Hammock hangers can be used as they are "tree friendly".
+Hammock hangers are okay as they are “tree friendly”.

 What is your cancellation policy?